 Remember to consider the following when trying to decide between a gas vs electric heater for your pool:

 - Price at the onset and in the long run,

 - Energy efficiency,

 - Installation, maintenance, and repair.

-If you are unsure which type of pool heater is better for you, consider how often you plan on using the heater.
+If you are unsure which type is better for you, consider how often you plan on using one.
 Also, take into account the average temperature of the area you live, and whether or not you plan on swimming during cooler seasons.

 Remember, the experts at GPS Pools are always here to help.
-For more information and advice regarding swimming pool heater options and costs – or to have yours installed quickly, expertly and affordably, contact us today.
+For more information and advice regarding brands, models, and costs – or to have yours installed quickly, expertly and affordably – contact us today.